 Amaretto is an Italian liqueur and is quite sweet.
 The most popular drink that features it is the amaretto sour, but some daring cocktail mixers give it a shot in old-fashioneds, replacing the simple syrup or sugar cubes with amaretto.

-Other mixers on the go-to checklist for a well-stocked liquor cabinet contain no alcohol but play an important role in the creation of our favorite cocktails.
+Other mixers on the go-to checklist for a well-stocked liquor cabinet contain no alcohol but play a significant role in the creation of our favorite cocktails.
 Here are some vital non-alcoholic mixers:

 - Grenadine: You’ll need this red, cherry-flavored syrup for your hurricanes, or you can surprise the younger guests with kiddie cocktails.